 The banquet includes green turtle soup, sweetbread croquettes, and Canvasback duck, all served with fine wines and champagne.
 After dinner, cigars were handed out to accompany the speeches, for this was the age of cigars, marked by the ritual pleasures of choosing, smelling, and rolling the unlit cylindrical roll of tobacco between one’s fingers, before finally lighting it.
 Cigars always appeared at the end of such dinners in the late-nineteenth century, causing clouds of smoke to be unleashed, its distinctive smell infusing even the best banquet rooms in the country with a lingering odor.

-The Burnet House was beginning to decline by the time of this banquet in 1884, when its magnificent architecture was a remnant of a bygone era.
-Certainly, the idea of the ladies’ ordinary was abandoned long before civil rights leader Susan B. Anthony stayed there in 1878.
-Still, some of the rooms were left unchanged, particularly the one where Lincoln slept, and the parlor where Grant and Sherman planned their campaigns, thereby ensuring that the hotel would remain a pilgrimage site.
-The old soldiers continued to meet at the Burnet, as did their male descendants after the organization was transformed into hereditary association, until the hotel was demolished in 1926.
+By 1884, Burnet House was in decline, its magnificent architecture a remnant of a bygone era.
+While the idea of a separate dining room for women had been abandoned long before civil rights leader Susan B. Anthony stayed there in 1878, some of its other rooms remained unchanged.
+The bedroom where Lincoln slept, and the parlor where Grant and Sherman planned their campaigns, transformed the hotel into a pilgrimage site where Northern veterans regularly convened, as did their male descendants, until it was demolished in 1926.

 1. The population of Philadelphia adjusted to include the adjacent Spring Garden neighborhood, now officially part of the city.